-U.S./U.K., 2008, 107 min, 35mm, Dir.
-Martin McDonagh, Rated R, Universal Pictures
+U.S./U.K., 2008, 107 min, DCP, Dir.
+Martin McDonagh, Rated R, Focus Features

 “This film debut by Martin McDonagh is an endlessly surprising, very dark, human comedy, with a plot that cannot be foreseen but only relished.” – Roger Ebert, Chicago Sun-Times

-After Hours features the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters every Saturday night often on 35mm.
-Tickets include a free popcorn and happy hour.
+After Hours is the best films you never saw on the big screen (or maybe you did) from late-night cult classics to foreign favorites and even summer blockbusters on weekends.
 Please note that unclaimed pre-ordered tickets will be sold to the rush line 30 mins after showtime.

 As a member, you are supporting the continued success of our After Hours program.
-Yearly After Hours membership pays for itself with reduced-price tickets at $5.00 instead of $8.00.
-Online ticket fees are waived for After Hours screenings and 4 free tickets to our regular price screenings are included.
+Yearly After Hours membership pays for itself with reduced-price tickets at $5.00.